-Other Remedies
+I. Other Remedies

-Nothing prohibits a grievant or complainant from pursuing a remedy authorized under another federal, state, or local law for a violation of Title I of WIOA.
+Nothing prohibits a grievant or complainant from pursuing a remedy authorized under another Federal, State, or local law for a violation of Title I of the Workforce Investment Act.

-Violations of the Labor Standards Provisions at Section 181(b)
+J. Violations of the Labor Standards Provisions at Section 181(b)